Dermatologist's Guide to Your Best Skin

 Every Morning

-1. Splash your face with water: Do not wash your face unless it is oily because over washing your face can strip away the important oils that maintain your skin barrier.
+1. Splash your face with water: Do not wash your face with a cleanser unless it is oily as overwashing can strip away the important oils that maintain your skin barrier.

-2. Dry your skin: Use a gentle towel.
+2. Dry your skin: Pat dry using a clean towel.

-3. Apply your morning treatment: Choose one that includes Vitamin C (only if it agrees with your skin, if not SKIP).
-My favorites are
+3. Apply your morning treatment: Choose one that includes vitamin C. Important: only include this step if your skin is not inflamed, otherwise skip.

-4. Apply moisturizer: It should be a product that is rich and nourishing that provides important fatty acids to build your skin while fortifying against moisture loss.
+4. Apply moisturizer: Your moisturizer should be rich, nourishing and provide important fatty acids to build your skin while fortifying against moisture loss.
 I prefer plant based products that have oils, squalane, niacinamide and centella asiatica that calm and strengthen the skin.
+Petroleum based is a less expensive option but only sits on top of the skin and is not able to help the skin build a healthy barrier.
+The drier and more sensitive your skin, the heavier moisturizer your will need.

-1. Wash your face: I recommend a thorough yet gentle cleanser that doesn’t contain parabens, sulfates, fragrances and dyes.
-You don’t want to strip natural oils or use a face wash that exfoliates.
-Use warm, not hot water.
+1. Wash your face: I recommend a thorough, yet gentle cleanser that doesn’t contain parabens, sulfates, fragrances or dyes.
+You don’t want to strip your skin’s natural oils or use a face wash that exfoliates.
+Use warm, not hot, water.
 Don’t scrub.
 Here is a video on how I wash my face.
-My favorite products for this are Doctor Rogers Face Wash and Dore Le Cleanser.

 2. Apply moisturizer: It is ok to use the same moisturizer morning and night.
 Use it around your eyes, neck and chest.
-If you have oily skin you may want a lighter weight moisturizer for the day and a heavier moisturizer at night
+If you have oily skin you may want a lighter weight moisturizer for day and a heavier moisturizer at night.

+Retinoids are a group of chemicals derived from vitamin A that trigger events on a cellular level through various signaling mechanisms.
 Retinoid products come in a wide variety of formulations.
-Recall that Retinoids are a group of chemicals that are derived from Vitamin A that trigger events on a cellular level through various signaling mechanisms.
 You can refer to this blog if you want a refresher on how retinoids work and what they do.

 If you have thin, sensitive or dry skin, you’ll absorb more of any skin ingredient and be more likely to be irritated than if you have thick or oily skin.
-In general, people with dry skin will need to use products with lower percentages than people with oily skin.
-There is also a new bio-retinol (Bakuchiol) that is not Vitamin A derived but works in a similar fashion for skin improvements but with less irritation.
-I’ve also written articles for Dermstore and New Idea to help you understand.
+In general, people with dry skin will need to use products with lower percentages of actives than people with oily skin.

-Retinoids can be found in serums, creams, oils, gels and more allowing you to pick your texture preference and what agrees with your skin.
-My strong recommendation is to use a SEPARATE product for your retinol be it a serum or oil to use BEFORE your moisturizer so you can add it or remove as your skin can tolerate.
+Retinoids can be found in serums, creams, oils and more, allowing you to pick your texture preference and what agrees with your skin.
+My strong recommendation is to use a SEPARATE product for your retinol and use it with your moisturizer so you can better control the ingredient.
+This allows you to control how much retinol you use, so you can add or remove from your routine as your skin can tolerate.

 What Retinoid to Use